At Signpost International we are on the cusp of an exciting new chapter in our story as we prepare to launch the Roundhouse.

 3: Space at the Roundhouse

-To further sustain the centre, high quality, serviced office, and meeting space is offered to charities and socially conscious businesses at competitive prices, creating something of a melting pot of like-minded people.
-There are currently three charities and a social research company based at the centre, with a further six organisations running regular sessions; and all working to serve the needs of the local and global community.
+To further sustain the Roundhouse, Signpost are offering serviced offices, hot-desks, and meeting spaces to charities and socially conscious businesses.
+There hope is to create an environment of like-minded people at the Roundhouse all working to serve the needs of the local and global community.
 Additionally there are rooms available for use by the community for a variety of classes and gatherings.
+Office space and meeting rooms are now available to rent.